1024x500_Cover-1

 Want to shine from ear to ear?
 Of course, you do!
 Enjoy our studding stud options, from the traditional four-pong setting to bolder designs like bezel and milgrain diamond studs.
 Each come in different metal color options and can be set with the diamond szie of your choosing.

-Earth Created Vs. Lab Created Diamonds
+Natural Vs. Lab Grown Diamonds

 • Lab grown diamonds are created in simulated ‘below-ground’ conditions in a lab.

-Needless to say, producing the special carbon arrangement of earth-created diamonds is intense.
+Needless to say, producing the special carbon arrangement of natural diamonds is intense.
 We’re talking high heat and super high pressure.
 Plus, very few places in the world are capable of producing earth created diamonds.

 Engagement ring catches your eye?
 Share the love on Instagram, Facebook, Twitter, Snapchat, or in the comments below!